ARIZONA PUBLIC SERVICE ORIENTATION

 - Theft of University property

 - Computer use and use or copying of software.

-For additional information, refer to the Use of University Property policy
+For additional information, refer to the Misuse of University Assets policy

 Whistleblowing is protected under Arizona statute as well as Board of Regents policy.
 Employees may not be disciplined for disclosing information to a public body regarding a violation of law, gross waste of public funds, or abuse of authority.